-It’s actually pretty easy to (legally) stay long term in Europe without a long term visa, we’ve been doing it for over two years.
+It’s actually pretty easy to (legally) stay long term in Europe without a long term visa, we’ve been doing it for over three years.

 That said, there are a few rules you might want to follow in order to avoid trouble at the border.